AceGabrielFigueroa/SP-2019-Ocuplay/README.md

 If you are unable to run the project, do not hesitate to contact me.

 # Options
 Once you run the program, there should be a window that allows you to input the width and height of the image

 Then, you are allowed to select the rows and columns of each layer. *Note*: you cannot make them greater than the width and the height.
 If you do not wish to select your own values there is a random selection button you may use that will store values randomly for you. *Note*: there is also a reset button that clears everything.

-Once you are happy will your inputs, you can go ahead and select create image
+Once you are happy will your inputs, you can go ahead and select create image.

 # Layouts
+Some layout options for each layer include:
+1) Rectangle
+2) Triangle
+3) Ellipse
+4) Broken Square
+5) Square with Hole
+6) Quadrilateral

 # Code Break Down

 # Authors/Contributors

--
+- Ace Gaberiel Figueroa
 -
 -
 -